thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 With this information, you can measure performance, observe exceptions thrown or get statistics about usage of your database.

 ##Customization
-You can add extra field to the events by calling the method `AddAuditCustomField` on the `DbContext`.
+You can add extra information to the events by calling the method `AddAuditCustomField` on the `DbContext`.
 For example:

 ```c#
 using(var context = new MyEntitites())